Harpies – Demonic Forms of Greek Mythology

 According to the ancient secretariat, harpies were considered Wind demons, means of pollution, hunger and punishment.
 They appear as executive instruments of divine justice, mainly in his myth PhineasThey tortured him by grabbing and infecting his food.
 The intervention of the Voreas, the sons of Vorea, led to their pursuit.

-The most famous harpies are Aello, the Ocypet and Keleno, names directly associated with storms, speed and dark natural phenomena.
+The most famous harpies are Aello, - Ocypet and Keleno, names directly associated with storms, speed and dark natural phenomena.
 In mythological thought, harpies are not just monsters, but personifications of uncontrolled nature and divine punishment.

 Etymology and Name